 - Supernatural has an episode revolving around an actual, working wishing well.
 One of the wishers was a small boy who was being bullied.
 He got super-strength, along with a bad temper.

-- Hercules was in canon and the Disney cartoon, able to strangle two snakes as baby.
+- Hercules was, in canon and the Disney animated movie, able to strangle two snakes as baby.
 He would later kill a fellow child in music lessons by hitting the other with a harp of all things.
-Reaching adulthood just made his feats of strength only more impressive.
+Reaching adulthood just made his feats of strength more impressive.